Neighbourhood Plan

 The Examiner published his final report on 24 October 2024.

-The Examiner, Derek Stebbing BA (Hons) DipEP MRTPI of Intelligent Plans & Examinations, raised some preliminary questions with Fawkham Parish Council (FPC) and Sevenoaks District Council (SDC) to which both Councils responded.
+The Examiner raised some preliminary questions with Fawkham Parish Council (FPC) and Sevenoaks District Council (SDC) to which both Councils responded.
 The preliminary questions and the responses can be found below:

 FPC Response